simpl3r/send1/README.md

 ### Vercel Deployment

-1. Подключите ваш репозиторий к Vercel
+1. Connect your repository to Vercel
-2. В настройках проекта Vercel добавьте переменные окружения:
+2. In Vercel project settings, add environment variables:
-   - `NEYNAR_API_KEY` = ваш API ключ от Neynar
+   - `NEYNAR_API_KEY` = your Neynar API key
-3. Обновите URLs в `farcaster.json` на ваш production домен
+3. Update URLs in `farcaster.json` to your production domain
-4. Деплойте проект
+4. Deploy the project

 ### For Production